openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/Predicates.md

 compare numbers, equality predicates test if two objects are identical, type predicates that test if an object belongs to a specific type, and so on.

-In OM, predicates are often used as ****conditions** ****** for the execution of a program.
+In OM, predicates are often used as **conditions**  for the execution of a program.

-Arguments and Evaluation of Predicate Boxes
+## Arguments and Evaluation of Predicate Boxes

 Predicates can take arguments directly from their inputs or from other boxes.
 They are evaluated like any other box.
 Evaluation returns **either "t" or "nil"**.

-Using Predicates in Conditional Structures
+**Using Predicates in Conditional Structures:**

   * [Conditional Operators](ConditionalOps)

-Predicates in Lisp
+**Predicates in Lisp:**

 More information about predicates in Common Lisp can be found [here](http://www.cs.cmu.edu/Groups/AI/cltl/clm/node69 "http://www.cs.cmu.edu/Groups/AI/cltl/clm/node69 \(nouvelle fenêtre\)").

-References :

-Contents :
+## Contents :

   * [OpenMusic Documentation](OM-Documentation)
   * [OM User Manual](OM-User-Manual)